 What Are Laminated Shingles?

 Laminated shingles are one of the most popular and effective choices of shingling for a roof.
 These shingles are made out of several layers of fiberglass that are dipped in asphalt and are then coated with fire-resistant granules.

 They are also known as dimensional and architectural shingles to differentiate them from traditional 3-tile shingles.
 Let’s talk more about the differences in the next section.

-These type of shingles called 3-Tab because three tiles (two below and one above) form one unit of the pattern and this unit keeps getting repeated all over the roof.
+This type of shingles is called 3-Tab because three tiles (two below and one above) form one unit of the pattern and this unit keeps getting repeated all over the roof.
 The texture is flat, and it has no dimensional thickness

-Laminated shingles, on the other hand, are single unit shingles.
-Every single shingle (trying saying that 5 times in a row) has a different shape and size.
+Laminated shingles, on the other hand, are single-unit shingles.
+Every single shingle (trying to say that 5 times in a row) has a different shape and size.
 The uniformity that used to be present in 3-tab shingles is just not there in laminated architectural shingles.
 This allows you to make different designs and patterns on your roof and is also great for hiding any flaws in your roof.

 When it comes to construction, laminated shingles generally use multiple layers of fiberglass and have a much stronger base than a 3-tab shingle.
 Piling on layer after layer of asphalt on top of each other also makes it that much stronger.
 Some laminated shingles also use a more refined type of asphalt.
 They look and feel a lot heavier and thicker than 3-tab shingles.